cse403-fitquest/fitquest/team-resources.md

         - Reviewers should provide constructive feedback.

     - Pull Requests:
+        - Ensure succint and descriptive title for title.
         - Include a summary of changes and reference relevant issues.
         - Ensure your branch is up to date with develop before creating a PR.